-Any one person, either the dogsdog's owner or a person in control of a dog-walking service, can only have a maximum of four (4) dogs under their control.
-This applies to dogs on leash and dogs off-leash in a leash freeoff-leash area.
+Any one person, either the dog's owner or a person in control of a dog, can only have a maximum of four (4) dogs under their control.
+This applies to dogs on leash and dogs in a loff-leash area.